-- 31. Virtual Working - Since June 2021 all formal council and committee business has been fully compliant with the statutory framework requiring physical meetings in public.
-Some non-decision making meetings have continued to be held virtually in 2023/24 but decision-making arrangements were largely unaffected.
+- 34. Virtual Working - Since June 2021 all formal council and committee business has been fully compliant with the statutory framework requiring physical meetings in public.
+Some non-decision-making meetings have continued to be held virtually in 2024/25 but decision-making arrangements were largely unaffected.
 The County Council prioritises transparency and democratic accountability and member committees had a full programme of meetings.
-Virtual briefings for councillors and digital engagement activities have taken place with stakeholders and witnesses advising committees, with learning from these arrangements to be built into future ways of working.
-The Governance Committee has reviewed meeting arrangements with a focus on ensuring openness and transparency and the best use of resources. - 32.
-Communication to the public www.westsussex.gov.uk is the 'Digital front door' to the whole Council.
-The website gets about 5 million visits per year.
+Virtual informal briefings for councillors and digital engagement activities have taken place with stakeholders and witnesses advising committees, with learning from these arrangements built into future ways of working.
+The Governance Committee has reviewed meeting arrangements with a focus on ensuring openness and transparency and the best use of resources. - 35.
+Communication to the public www.westsussex.gov.uk is our 'Digital front door' and receives around 5.5 million visits per year.
 Customers can self-serve accessing a range of information and services including waste and recycling, libraries, jobs, bus passes and school admissions.
-The website is also accessible for disabled users and has an accreditation from Shaw Trust, an organisation that specialises in testing public sector websites against accessibility standards.
-The website works on phones and tablets.
-It is a gateway to apps and websites that let customers book and pay for services.
-This supports the organisation's goals, ensuring customers have choice of channels when contacting the Council.
-This frees up resources to manage more complex cases.
-There are plans to introduce new digital technology on the website.
-This will include chatbots and web chat.
-This will add new ways for our customers to talk to us.
-This will also free up officer time to focus on those cases where customers need extra help.
-Public consultation on policy and service proposals is addressed below.
+The website is accessible for disabled users and has an accreditation from Shaw Trust, an organisation that specialises in testing public sector websites against accessibility standards.
+The website works on phones and tablets and is a gateway to applications that let customers book and pay for services.
+This ensures customers have choice of channels when contacting the Council and frees up resources to manage more complex cases.
+New digital technology, including chatbots and live chat, are being added to the website.
+This will add new ways for our customers to communicate with us.
+This frees up officer time to focus on those cases where customers need extra help.